 What else can I use as a spice for the nuts?

-If you are leaning towards a spicy flavor, you can use chili powder.
+If you are leaning towards a spicy flavor, you can use chili or curry powder.
 Feel free to gauge the spiciness according to your tastes.
-Adding a bit of garlic powder can give your nuts a strong, smoky flavor.
+Adding a bit of garlic powder can give your nuts a warm earthy flavor.

 Have your own special recipe to share?
 Submit Your Recipe Today!